Retief Waltman

 Retief Waltman (born 1938–39) is a former South African professional golfer and is a Christian missionary.

-Golf career
+Professional career

 Waltman started his career as an assistant professional Pretoria Country Club.
 He showed promise as a teenager and, at the age of 18, beat Bobby Locke in the first round of the 1957 South African Professional Match Play Championship.
 His victory was referred to as "one of the greatest surprises in South African golf for several years."
 Waltman was an unknown teenager and Locke was considered one of the best golfers in the world and would go on to win the British Open four months later.

 Waltman won his first big tournament, the 1961 South African Open, by an extraordinary eight shots.
 Two years later he would win the event again by shot over colored golfer Sewsunker Sewgolum.
 In addition to these triumphs he won multiple other events on the South African circuit and the 1963 Dutch Open.